Arsinoe IV: Tomb at Ephesus

 In the 1990s an octagonal monument situated in the centre of Ephesus was hypothesized by Hilke Thür of the Austrian Academy of Sciences to be the tomb of Arsinoë.
 Although no inscription remains on the tomb, it was dated to between 50 and 20 BC.
-In 1926 the skeleton of a female estimated to be between the ages of 15 and 18 years at the time of her death was found in the burial chamber.
-Thür's identification of the skeleton was based on the shape of the tomb, which was octagonal, like the second tier of the Lighthouse of Alexandria, the carbon dating of the bones (between 200 and 20 BC), the gender of the skeleton, and the age of the child at death.
+In 1926 the skeleton of a purported female estimated to be between the ages of 15 and 18 years at the time of her death was found in the burial chamber.
+Thür's identification of the skeleton was based on the shape of the tomb, which was octagonal, like the second tier of the Lighthouse of Alexandria, the carbon dating of the bones (between 200 and 20 BC), the gender of the skeleton, and the age of the young woman at death.
 It was also claimed that the tomb boasts Egyptian motifs, such as "papyri-bundle" columns.